thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-what-about-code-reviews.md

 tags: [Version Control, Continuous Integration, Code Review]
 ---

-Every time I suggest the adoption of trunk-based development, I always get that same question asked: What about Code Reviews?
+Every time I suggest the adoption of trunk-based development, I always get that one same question asked: What about Code Reviews?
 How do we do Code Reviews when we do not have branches anymore.
-This off course assumes code reviews can only be performed using Pull Requests.
+Off course, this assumes code reviews can only happen with Pull Requests.

 ---